Club: Portland Timbers | Opening: 1926 | Capacity: 20,438 seats

 Building works started in 2010 and included a new and adjusted playing surface, additional seating areas, and improved facilities.
 The changes made the stadium unsuitable for baseball matches, but it is still being used for American football.
 At the same time the new sponsor name Jeld-Wen was introduced, which was replaced again in 2014 following a new deal, resulting in the name Providence Park.

-Getting to Providence Park
+How to get to Providence Park

 Providence Park is located in central Portland, just west from downtown and can therefore easily be walked to.